- Disposal Freeze

 Recommendation 8.3 states that Australian public records authorities should provide organisations with guidance on identification and retention of relevant records.
 The SROWA is responsible for advising Western Australian government entities about the recordkeeping requirements presented in the Report.

 Recommendations 8.1 and 8.3 will affect previously approved disposal authorities and amendments to these documents are in progress.
-In the interim, government organisations are reminded that, in accordance with their Retention and Disposal Authorities:

 For information on what records should be retained see Guidance for identifying and retaining records which may become relevant to an actual or alleged incident of child sexual abuse